build-on-aws/rag-postgresql-agent-bedrock/README.md

 ## Part 4: [Enhanced User Interaction: Integrating a WhatsApp Assistant with Amazon Bedrock Agent.](https://github.com/build-on-aws/rag-postgresql-agent-bedrock/tree/main/04-whatsapp-app#readme)

 >👾 **Tip:** If you don't want to use WhatsApp, that's fine!
-You can use this JavaScript application, which creates a UI that allows you to use the Agents and Knowledge Bases for Amazon Bedrock available in your AWS account.
-[Building reactjs Generative AI apps with Amazon Bedrock and AWS JavaScript SDK ](https://github.com/build-on-aws/building-reactjs-gen-ai-apps-with-amazon-bedrock-javascript-sdk)
+You can use the following JavaScript application, which creates a UI that allows you to use the Agents and Knowledge Bases for Amazon Bedrock available in your AWS account --> [Building ReactJS Generative AI apps with Amazon Bedrock and AWS JavaScript SDK](https://github.com/build-on-aws/building-reactjs-gen-ai-apps-with-amazon-bedrock-javascript-sdk)

 ## Conclusion